sssx-dev/sssx/ROADMAP.md

 ## Rest

 - [ ] find a way to pass generated request directly into the page, and `layout` component
+- [ ] Simplify confusion between what's passed in SSSX internally, and what Request is used in the developer space: `UnwrapRouteAll`, `Request`, `RouteParams`, `item`
 - [ ] have a way to generate a single url update
 - [ ] copy files from public to the root
 - [ ] generate a social image locally (use sharp) and place it inside the route's folder (public folder?).
+- [ ] BUG: copying `/sssx-monorepo/packages/sssx/dist/build/../patches/svelte.js` gives error from `@sssx/dev-server`

 ## Backlog